runkunywang/CSE-417-Machine-Learning/README.md

 # CSE-417-Machine-Learning
-Code for CSE 417 Machine Learning.
-Code is written python3 and MATLAB.
+Code for CSE 417 Machine Learning: Code is written python3 and MATLAB.

 ## Table of Contents
 * [PLA](#PLA)